Berichte 2020

 As of today (September 14), all pupils are going back to school and kindergartens have also reopened.
 Everything with social distancing rules and with mouth and nose protection.

 The soup kitchens have been able to continue operating in recent months with a hygiene concept.
-The only major difference from before is that now significantly more children, young people, adults and the elderly come to our three soup kitchens to get food.
+The only major difference from before is that now significantly more children, young people, and also adults and the elderly come to our three soup kitchens to get food.
 Yvonne, Pastor Andreas' wife, speaks of 300 people per meal; previously there were around 45 young people from secondary school in her soup kitchen.
 Albertina also speaks of significantly more visitors.
 This prompted us as an association to provide additional help.
-Both soup kitchens can now buy food from the grocery store in Omaruru for higher amounts and at the end of August another 60 larger food packages were distributed to needy families in Okombahe.
-Several people can eat from one food package like this for 1-2 weeks.
+Both soup kitchens can now buy food at the grocery store in Omaruru for higher amounts and at the end of August another 60 larger food packages were distributed to needy families in Okombahe.
+One food package like this can feed several people for 1-2 weeks.

 In Omaruru, we are also supporting a soup kitchen at the church for the time being, which cooks ready-made food and distributes it in solid containers.
 The 110 children collect the food and bring it home, where others are still waiting for the food.